sensors-inl/Nervous-Sensors/README.md

 ## Acknowledgments

-The main contributors to this project are Bertrand Massot, Tristan Habemont and Hugo Buy from INSA Lyon, CNRS, INL UMR 5270, Villeurbanne, France.
+The main contributors to this project are Bertrand Massot, Tristan Habémont and Hugo Buy from INSA Lyon, CNRS, INL UMR 5270, Villeurbanne, France.

 This work was supported by the **French National Research Agency (ANR)** under grant **ANR-22-CE31-0023-03 RENFORCE**.